mozilla-releng/scriptworker-scripts/README.md

 The `upstreamArtifacts` point to the file(s) to sign.
 Because scriptworker downloads and verifies their shas, signingscript expects to find the files under `$work_dir/cot/$upstream_task_id/$path`

-The first scope, `project:releng:signing:cert:dep-signing`, matches the scope in your password json that you created.
-The second scope, `project:releng:signing:format:gpg`, specifies which signing format to use.
-(You can specify multiple formats by adding multiple `project:releng:signing:format:` scopes)
+The scope, `project:releng:signing:cert:dep-signing`, matches the scope in your password json that you created.

 Write this to `task.json` in your `work_dir`.